 As you work on saving money and cutting back on purchasing new things, you may find that you have enough money to donate to a cause.
 Check out my post about environmental charities to learn how to find a green cause to support!

-Buy one thing that is organic:
+Buy one thing that is organic

 Check out my article on how to save money on organic food for a few tips to help you not ruin your budget completely.
 Even if you are feeding hungry teenagers like I am!
 Consider a subscription to Thrive Market if you don’t have a good selection of organic food at your grocery store.

-Throw out less stuff:
+Throw out less stuff

 Find new ways to use old things.
-If you enjoy crafting, try a few eco friendly crafts like my yogurt cup bracelets or my Altoid tin tic tac toe game.
-Buy less STUFF and when you do buy something try to find it second hand.
-Just reducing your trash output is a great way to go green!
+If you enjoy crafting, try a few eco-friendly crafts like my yogurt cup bracelets or my Altoid tin tic tac toe game.
+Buy less STUFF and when you do buy something try to find it secondhand.
+Just reducing your trash output is a great way to go green.
 And make sure you recycle, recycle, recycle!

-Support green businesses:
+Support green businesses

 Our collective buying power as Americans is HUGE.
 And companies often only make changes when they know it is what consumers are willing to spend money on.
 Choosing to spend your money on companies with a smaller carbon footprint is a great step along the road to green living.

 Remember, these green New Year Resolutions ideas are merely guidelines to strive for as you live your life.
 Small changes, every day, are easier to make and are more likely to become a lasting lifestyle.
-Switching to hemp and tofu January first may be a shock to your wallet and mind.
+Switching to hemp and tofu on January first may be a shock to your wallet and mind.
 Take baby steps this year on the road to green living!

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.